The Life I Was Supposed to Have

 Confronting the shame you didn’t ask for

 You didn’t choose this disease, but you did inherit its shame.
-That shame whispers that you’re broken, lazy, or less.
-However, you can challenge that lie.
+That shame whispers that you’re broken, lazy, or less. but, you can challenge that lie.
 You can name it, reject it, and reclaim your story.

 The toxic myth of perfection